Nicola Larini: Formula One

 For the 1992 season, he was out of luck for a Grand Prix drive, but was signed by Ferrari to develop their active suspension system.
 Larini kept his racing instincts sharp by winning the Italian Touring Car Championship for Alfa Romeo, and was called up to the Ferrari Formula One team for the end of the year, replacing Ivan Capelli to race-test the active suspension car.
 He made a fair impression, but started both races from the back of the grid for technical reasons.
 However, 1993 saw more Ferrari testing and touring cars, this time taking the Deutsche Tourenwagen Meisterschaft title in Germany for Alfa Romeo.

 In 1994, he would have another chance with Ferrari in Formula One, replacing the injured Jean Alesi early in the season.
 He qualified seventh at the Pacific Grand Prix, but along with Ayrton Senna was eliminated at the first corner by Mika Häkkinen.
 Then at the San Marino Grand Prix he took second place, but his first points score was overshadowed by the tragic deaths of Roland Ratzenberger and Ayrton Senna.
 It was back to touring cars with Alfa for the rest of the year, with Larini placing third in the German series.

-Alfa would drop off the pace for the next two years, with Larini placing sixth in the German series in 1995, and 11th in the Italian series in 1996.
+Alfa would drop off the pace for the next two years, with Larini placing sixth in the German series in 1995, and 11th in the ITC in 1996.
 However, 1997 would see his Ferrari connections land him a seat with Sauber, who were using rebranded Ferrari engines.
 Larini scored a point on his return at the Australian Grand Prix, but left after five races after a series of disagreements with Peter Sauber.